This summer, science advances ... a shovel in hand

 1 teaspoon of soil

 But for that, we have to examine our environment and the research team is not enough.
-Hence the idea came Shovel Science Program, which appeals to goodwill to collect a small sample of soil, equivalent to a teaspoon, is ubiquitous in France.
+Hence the idea came Shovel Science Programwhich calls for good faith to collect a small sample of soil, The equivalent of a teaspoonall over the city.
 The sample should be taken from the bottom of the first layer of topsoil, and placed in a freezer bag or a small bag.

 “Subtly charming problem solver.
 Extreme tv enthusiast.
 Web scholar.
 Evil beer expert.
 Music nerd.
 Food junkie.”